What You Need to Know About Urban and Regional Planner

 - Planning Director

-There were about 36,000 jobs for Urban and Regional Planner in 2016 (in the United States).
+In 2016, there was an estimated number of 36,000 jobs in the United States for Urban and Regional Planner.
 New jobs are being produced at a rate of 12.8% which is above the national average.
 The Bureau of Labor Statistics predicts 4,600 new jobs for Urban and Regional Planner by 2026.
 There will be an estimated 3,500 positions for Urban & Regional Planner per year.

 The states with the most job growth for Urban & Regional Planner are Utah, West Virginia, and Texas.
 Watch out if you plan on working in Alaska, Maryland, or New Jersey.
 These states have the worst job growth for this type of profession.